Miacalcin Nasal SprayPronunciation

 What is Miacalcin?

-Miacalcin (calcitonin) is a man made form of a hormone that occurs naturally in the thyroid gland.
-It works by regulating calcium in the blood and bone.
+Miacalcin (calcitonin) is a man-made form of a hormone that occurs naturally in the thyroid gland.

 To make sure you are not allergic to Miacalcin, your doctor may perform an allergy skin test before your first dose of Miacalcin Nasal Spray.